bcoles/kasld/docs/usage.md

 addition: it appends each component's raw stdout `output` lines.)
 See [docs/exploitation.md](exploitation.md) for how the JSON plugs into an exploit — control-flow and data-only strategies, a pwntools template, and `ksymoff`.

+A top-level `replay` boolean says whether the facts were read from a captured tree (via `KASLD_SYSROOT`) rather than from the running system.
+It is always present.
+A replayed document names the captured kernel in every field, so nothing else in it separates a capture from a live snapshot — a fleet or CI layer that handles both should key on this rather than infer it.

 The KASLR object reports two windows plus a headline base.
 The key names differ from the text labels; the mapping is: